nathan-cool/Tracker/README.md

 - Data Analysis Features: Introduce expense categorization and monthly spending trends.
 - Mobile App Development: Expand accessibility with a smartphone application.

+# Errors on issues

+- During the development of my application, I accidentally uploaded the creds.json file, which contained sensitive information.
+Upon realizing the mistake, immediate action was taken to rectify the issue.
+The file was quickly removed from the repository, and the commit history was purged to ensure that the sensitive information was no longer accessible.
+I also made sure to look at my .gitignore rules to prevent such incidents in the future.

+- During the deployment to Heroku, I encountered a challenge related to our requirements.txt file.
+I discovered that the file was incorrect and did not include several dependencies needed for the application to function properly.
+This oversight led to deployment failures on Heroku.
+To address this, I conducted a review of our application's dependencies and updated the requirements.txt file accordingly.
+This is still something I am working on to get a better understanding on what files are needed and not

 # Libraries and functions

 ## gpread: